akhil-sharma/PathVisualizer/README.md

 A react.js app to visualize pathfinding algorithms in action.

 ## Motivation
-I am just playing around with react and visualizing the pathfinding algorithms seem like and interesting problem.
+I am just playing around with react, and visualizing the pathfinding algorithms seem like and interesting problem.

 ## How to Run it?
 To use the app, run the following commands in your terminal.